 Traditionally the Dreamcatcher is a handmade charm drenched in Knot Magic Power.
 It consists of a Willow hoop on which a spider web is woven.
 Its use is not confined to only driving off bad dreams.
 The Dreamcatcher’s purpose is to protect children not only from nightmares but from all causes of bad luck and misfortune.

-This common misunderstanding probably comes from the Native American’s belief, that all cause of bad luck, ill health and misfortune is actually the result of a spiritual agent.
-In other words, diseased, sudden deaths, accidents, and other unfortunate events are caused by spirits.
+The Native Americans believed, that all cause of bad luck, ill health, and misfortune is actually the result of a spiritual agent.
+In other words, diseases, sudden deaths, accidents, and other unfortunate events are caused by spirits.

 How does the Dreamcatcher Work?

 There are two theories of how the Dreamcatchers Work.